 First, let’s debrief the big questions.
 What is active noise cancelling (ANC)?
 People often ask about this feature looking for a headset that’ll turn the mute button on the world.
 Well first myth debunked, these ANC headphones cannot 100 percent tune out background noise – that’s a bit dangerous don’t you think?
 But, they can get pretty darn close.
 Anyway, active noise cancelling works by taking the constant hum of sound waves in through the headphones and uses a microphone to send out the reverse sound waves, which as a result cancel out the constant hum or background chatter you normally hear without the headphones.
 Now, ear pads are designed to already provide passive sound isolation when securely resting on your head fit.
-The choice of fabric can further isolate your music inside theear cups are further bock out the bustling your music while blocking out ambient noise.
-These ear pads working in tandem ANC can do a great job of reducing the your bustling environment to a mere whisper.
+The choice of fabric can further isolate your music inside the ear cups are further block out ambient noise.
+These ear pads working in tandem with ANC can do a great job of reducing the your bustling environment to a mere whisper.
 So on to the goods.
 Here is a list of the best Bluetooth headphones with active noise cancelling capabilities.

 I will always be such a fan of the M2s.
 This headphones was crafted with such premium grade materials and quality it gets the job done right.
 The ear cups are a super soft leather in the over-ear design and plush fabric in the on-ear model.
 Both are able to provide a wide and deep soundstage with crisp highs, shimmery mids, and my favorite booming bass lines that are both powerful and natural.
 That being said, the ANC abilities of these headphones are just as superb.
 So much so, when playing music I found it difficult to hear the person who was speaking right next to me.
 When completely charged, the M2s will give you up to 22 hours of wireless, noise cancelling playback.
-Sennheiser Momentum M2 in the wireless over-ear model will run you $499.99, though it is a currently on sale for $399.95 on various authorized websites.
-The wireless on-ear model is usually priced at $399.95 and is currently marked down on some sites at $299.95.
-What a steal!
-Grab ’em now kiddos!
+Sennheiser Momentum M2 in the wireless over-ear model will run you $499.99, though you can get them at the lowest price at Audio46 when you use discount code “majorhifi” during checkout.
+They’re also available at a competitive price on Amazon.

 BOSE QuietComfort 35